comake/solid-on-rails/docs/guides/getting-started.md

 # Configuration files

 Configuration files are how we tell Components.js which classes to instantiate and link together.
-All the Solid on Rails configurations can be found in the [config folder](https://github.com/comake/skl-app-server/tree/feat/docs/config).
+The default Solid on Rails configuration can be found in the [config folder](https://github.com/comake/skl-app-server/tree/feat/docs/config).
 It is advised that you mirror this folder structure in your application.

 A single component in such a configuration file might look as follows:
 ```json